Pet care advice about Vomiting and Diarrhoea

 In these cases we recommend the following treatment for diarrhoea:-

-As long as the diarrhoea continues to lessen, the size of the meals can be slowly increased and the normal food reintroduced after about four or five days.
+As long as the diarrhoea continues to lessen, the size of the meals can be slowly increased.
+Normal food can be reintroduced after about four or five days.
 Again, do this gradually over several days, mixing the normal food in with the bland diet.
 If you try and short-cut this procedure you may well upset things and be back where you started!

-We also recommend using PROBIOTICS for cases of diarrhoea - using probiotics replaces the natural bacteria found in the gut.
+2. PROBIOTICS - We also recommend using probiotics for cases of diarrhoea - using probiotics replaces the natural bacteria found in the gut.
+These are products which you can buy thorough ourselves without needing a veterinary appointment.
+Please call reception if you would like to purchase these.